opencats/OpenCATS_Documentation/docs/install-linux.rst

 Click ``Test configuration`` or ``skip this step``.
 If it's all green, proceed.
 If you did not install these packages earlier, skip this step.

 .. image:: ../docs/_static/step4.png

+.. note:: Make sure you change the path to executables paths to the correct path on your system!
+Linux is usually /usr/bin/applicationname

 **Step 5 Mail Settings**